Category:

 What Factors Affect Contract Management Software Pricing?

-The price you’ll pay for contract management software depends on several key factors.
+The price you’ll pay for contract management software depends on several factors.
 While most contract management software offers flexible pricing plans, the total cost can vary a lot based on how your company handles and grows its contracts.

-Here are the main points to consider:
+Here are the major factors to consider:

 • Number of users: Some vendors charge per seat, while others allow unlimited users on higher pricing plans.
 This matters if your legal team or multiple departments need access.